BlackRock launches first retail alternative funds

 For example, one national broker-dealer with $1.7 trillion in assets recently came to BlackRock asking the firm to help increase clients' allocation to alternatives.
 While the firm wanted to see on average a 10 percent allocation to alternatives, the actual client holding of alternatives was less than 1 percent, Porcelli said.

-This week, BlackRock unveils a long/short emerging markets fund, a commodities strategies fund and a long/short credit opportunities fund.
+This week, BlackRock unveils a long/short emerging markets fund, long/short commodities fund; a long/short credit opportunities fund and an absolute return global bond fund.

 In starting the funds, the New York-based asset manager enters a somewhat crowded market.
 Almost half of the 247 alternative mutual funds on the market today have been launched in the last three years, according to Morningstar Inc.